Scoring your Credit - How's your FICO?

-Because our world is so automated, you're probably not surprised to hear that your ability to repay your mortgage loan boils down to a single number.
+Since our society is so computer-driven, you're probably not surprised to hear that your ability to repay your mortgage comes down to a single number.

-Each of the three credit reporting agencies has its own formula for building your credit score.
+All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary from one agency to another, all of the agencies use the following to calculate your credit score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While the formulas vary from one agency to another, all of the agencies use the following to calculate a credit score:

-- Credit Card Balances - How many accounts do you have, and how much do you owe on them?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Did you know?
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 Improving your score

-Unfortunately, there isn't a lot you can do to immediately improve your credit score.
-So called "credit repair" companies advertise quick fixes, but the score is formulated from your lifelong credit history, so it's not possible to raise it significantly in the short term.
-You should appeal for the credit agency to remove any incorrect reporting on your credit report, which is the only way to quickly improve your credit score.
+Is it possible to improve your credit score?
+So called "credit repair" companies advertise quick fixes, but the FICO score is calculated from your lifetime credit history, so you can't turn it around right away.
+You must, of course, appeal for the credit agency to remove any incorrect data from your credit report, which is the only "quick fix" for credit problems.

-To raise your credit score, you must get the reports that are used to build it.
+To raise your credit score, you've got to have the credit reports that are used to build it.
 Of course, you need the score as well.
-Fair Isaac, the company that offered the original FICO score, offers credit scores on myFICO.com.
-For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
-They also provide helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+Also available are information and tools that help you improve your FICO score.

-You can get a federally-mandated free credit report every year from the three major agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.